-Turn those extra bananas into this delicious banana sheet cake.
-The soft and caramelly creamy cheese frosting takes it to the next level!
-Perfect for potlucks and parties, this is sure to be a winner!
+Turn extra ripe bananas into this delicious banana sheet cake.
+The soft and caramelly creamy cheese icing takes it to the next level.
+The large size and easy of preparation makes it perfect for parties, potlucks and more.

 If you are looking for a banana cake that’s ready for a party, check out the star-spangled banana cake.
 It has 4 layers of moist banana cake, loads of fluffy white frosting and a sprinkling of coconut.

 What are your favorite things to do with those extra bananas?

 Banana Sheet Cake with Salted Caramel Cream Cheese Frosting

 - 2¼ cups all purpose flour